"Your own Self-Realization is the greatest service you can render the world."

 The practice centers around the fundamental question, “Who am I?”
 This question is not meant to elicit an intellectual answer but to direct one’s attention inward, toward the source of the “I-thought” or ego.
 By persistently questioning the origin of the sense of self, we can dissolve the ego and experience the realization of the true Self—pure consciousness.

 Recognizing that lasting peace and happiness cannot be found in external sources, we naturally turn inward, seeking the essence of our own being.
-In self-enquiry, the focus shifts from external experiences to the subject—the knower rather than the known.
+In self-inquiry, the focus shifts from external experiences to the subject—the knower rather than the known.

 Through persistent questioning and investigation, we peel away the layers of thoughts, emotions, and sensations to uncover our essential nature: pure awareness.
 This self-awareness, often overshadowed by distractions, holds the key to our inherent peace and happiness.